jakearchibald/jakearchibald.com/static-build/posts/2026/06/goldilocks-select-height/index.md

 TL;DR: If you just want the solution, [skip to the end](#putting-it-all-together).

+Also, if you want a general introduction to customizable `<select>`, [MDN has you covered](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Forms/Customizable_select).

 # Default sizing

 Here's a mock-up of a custom select: